Cornell is located in Ithaca, a college town of about 30,000 in

 25% Overall GPA

-25% GRE (verbal & quantitative) or MCAT Scores
+25% GRE (verbal &

 Animal/Veterinary/Biomedical Research Experiences

-• at least one letter of
+• At least one letter of

 5% Quality of Academic Program

-• with academic letter of
+• With academic letter of

 10% Non-Cognitive Skills

 10% All Other Achievements